 How are we doing?

-The Tucson Metropolitan Statistical Area (MSA) generated inflation-adjusted GDP growth of 0.2% in 2016.
-That growth ranked Tucson last out of the 12 MSAs in the fuel gauge above, just barely below the San Diego MSA and far below the 4.9% growth posted by the Austin MSA.
-Tucson’s growth also fell below the Arizona rate (2.1%) and the national rate (1.5%) in 2016.
-Tucson’s real GDP fell rapidly during the Great Recession and has since remained negative or slow with the exception of rapid growth during 2012.
-As illustrated in the fuel gauge, Tucson’s GDP growth of 0.2% was a substantial improvement over the decline posted in 2015.
+The Tucson Metropolitan Statistical Area (MSA) generated inflation-adjusted GDP growth of 2.9% in 2017.
+That growth ranked Tucson sixth out of the 12 MSAs in the fuel gauge above, just below the Portland MSA and far below the 6.9% growth posted by the Austin MSA.
+Tucson’s growth fell just barely below the Arizona rate (3.2%) but was above the national rate (2.1%) in 2017.
+This is an improvement on Tucson’s negative or slow GDP growth (with the exception of rapid growth during 2012) since real GDP fell rapidly during the Great Recession.
+As illustrated in the fuel gauge, Tucson’s GDP growth of 2.9% was a substantial improvement over the barely positive growth posted in 2016.

 GDP data is often used to illuminate the industrial structure of an MSA.
 Tucson has an unusually large share of GDP related to government activity, compared to Arizona and the nation.
 This reflects the concentration of federal civilian and military installations in the area, as well as the presence of the University of Arizona, which boosted activity in the state government sector.